 According to SkyWest,

-While we regularly hold flights for late connecting customers if operations allow; the time spent onboard in Salt Lake City awaiting departure of flight 4279 to St. George on Thursday night was lengthier than it should have been.
+While we regularly hold flights for late connecting customers if operations allow, the time spent onboard in Salt Lake City awaiting departure of flight 4279 to St. George on Thursday night was lengthier than expected.
+The flight was delayed 40 minutes for several late connecting customers due to East Coast weather as it was the last flight of the night.
 We apologize to our customers for their experience.

 This reminds me of when Delta CFO, Warren Jenson was accused of getting preferential treatment for his non-rev children over paying passengers.
 On March 4, 1999, a flight from Atlanta was delayed 24 minutes so three of Jenson’s kids could make the flight – reportedly trumping paid passengers for first class seats.
 Jenson apologized and agreed to give up his flying privileges for six months.
 He had served as CFO of NBC and left Delta shortly thereafter for Amazon, spending time also at Electronic Arts, Nielsen and LiveRamp as well.